 However, we think Weebly education thrives more as an individual tool that promotes project learning.
 Teachers can challenge students to create their own Weebly free website with written work, interactive content, media, and presentations.
 Whether individually or in groups, Weebly’s slick templates and drag-and-drop UI make it an ideal tool for learners.

 One slight drawback is Weebly template designs are clearly focused on e-commerce rather than education.
 However, this highlights the increasingly deep integration the platform has with the parent company Square.

 Creating an online portfolio is one of the areas where Weebly comes alive.
 In many cases, a portfolio is used by an individual user to sell themselves.
-However, you can leverage Weebly to create a portfolio that highlights your unique work.
+However, you can leverage Weebly to create a portfolio highlighting your unique work.
 Weebly portfolio sites provide more flexibility and detail than a LinkedIn page while also offering robust customization options.

 Is Weebly Good for Portfolio?

-Thanks to its rich template catalog, ease-of-use, and focus on “anyone can build a portfolio,” Weebly is an excellent choice for your portfolio.
+Thanks to its rich template catalog, ease of use, and focus on “anyone can build a portfolio,” Weebly is an excellent choice for your portfolio.
 Drag and drop elements into place and put your own distinctive touch on your site.
 In addition, you can give your portfolio a lot of power and appeal with tools such as Parallax and animation effects, video backgrounds, and custom fonts.

 How to Create a Portfolio on Weebly

 Creating a Weebly portfolio is easy.
 You can select a site template when you sign up for a Weebly account.
 As you aim for an online presence that sells you and your work, we suggest choosing one of the portfolio templates.
 Building the site is simple, thanks to the excellent UI that lets you easily drag and drop design choices, text, and media into the template.